Frequently Asked Questions

 I've heard about the Hawaiian trade winds.
 Can windy conditions negatively impact the fishing?

-The prevailing Hawaiian trade winds blow from the NE or ENE direction, typically 10-15 mph, and are occasionally interrupted by a Kona wind which blows out of the SW or SSW.
+The prevailing Hawaiian trade winds blow from the East or ENE direction, typically 10-15 mph, and are occasionally interrupted by a Kona wind which blows out of the South or SW.
 While the wind can have some effect on casting accuracy and distance, most anglers quickly make the necessary adjustments.
 And because most of the casts you'll need to make will be in the 25-30 foot range, the impact of the trade winds on casting is minimal.

 What fly fishing equipment/gear will I need?

 The Pacific bonefish of the Molokai reef average 6-8 pounds, are in pristine condition, and are extremely strong.
 We recommend a 9-ft 9-weight saltwater fly rod, a reel configured with a saltwater floating taper line, and 200 yards of backing.
-We also recommend a 9-ft 20-25 lb. saltwater tapered leader.
-As far as flies, we like traditional Crazy Charlie and shrimp patterns, weighted and tied on #2 hooks.
-Anglers will need to furnish their own equipment & flies.
+We also recommend 10-ft 20-25 lb. saltwater tapered leaders.
+As far as flies, we like a variety of traditional bonefish shrimp patterns, weighted and tied on #2 hooks.
+While anglers will need to furnish their own equipment, Joe always carries a supply of both saltwater leaders & go-to flies on board.

 What additional travel items should I bring?

 There are several additional items that are essential for a successful & safe bonefishing experience.
-These include a good pair of polarized sun glasses, sunscreen, lip balm/ChapStick, a good hat, several light long sleeve shirts, a pair of sun gloves to protect your hands and wrists, and a pair of flats wading boots or tennis shoes.
+These include a good pair of polarized sun glasses, sunscreen, lip balm/ChapStick, a good hat, several light-weight, light-colored long sleeved shirts, a pair of sun gloves to protect your hands and wrists, and a pair of flats wading boots or tennis shoes.

 Do you practice catch and release?